daitomanabe/ofxGL2Webcam/README.md

 - When you close one of the consumer app, its stream will display splash screen for 10 seconds.

 - After 10 seconds of inactivity, the device will be destroyed.

+- The name of virtual-webcam-device is GL2Webcam Virtual Camera + id now. will be updated soon..